adamjohannes/transaction-tracker/backend/README.md

 # API Section

 This section of the project is a headless RESTful API server designed for managing personal financial transactions.
-It provides a robust backend to create, view, and manage your expenses and income programmatically, making it an ideal foundation for various client applications (e.g., web, mobile, or desktop).
+It provides a robust backend to create, view, and manage your expenses and income programmatically.

 ---

 ## ✨ Features

+- **Secure User Authentication & Authorization**: Full auth flow with `POST /register` and `POST /login` endpoints.
+  Manages user sessions with secure, signed JSON Web Tokens (JWTs).
+- **Password Hashing**: User passwords are never stored in plaintext.
+They are securely hashed using the `bcrypt` algorithm.
 - **Transaction Management**: Add new transactions with details like amount, date, type, category, and sub-category.
+All transaction endpoints are protected and user-specific.
-- **RESTful API**: Exposes clean and logical endpoints to create and list transactions, categories, and other lookup data programmatically.
+- **RESTful API**: Exposes clean and logical endpoints to manage transactions and related data.
 - **Layered Architecture**: Built with a clean separation of concerns, making the codebase maintainable and easy to understand.
 - **Data Persistence**: Uses a powerful PostgreSQL database for reliable and structured data storage.